 Advocate for writing that has changed your outlook, expanded your interests, led you in entirely new directions.
 A few months ago Facebook bristled with personal lists of 10 Life Changing Books.
 I love hearing what books impact other people and I’m often inspired to read those titles too.
 (Here are 10 that occur to me at the moment: The Secret Garden, Original Wisdom, The Continuum Concept, Nature and the Human Soul, A Paradise Built in Hell, Pronoia Is the Antidote for Paranoia, Man’s Search for Meaning, Beyond War, Spontaneous Evolution, anything by Charles Eisenstein.)

 Give books as gifts.
 They make wonderful presents for birthday, holidays, and milestone celebrations.
+They make wonderful business gifts for clients and great promotions for related products.
 They’re great to give simply when it occurs to you that a specific book and a specific person might go well together.
 Give books to children for special occasions but also for fun.
 Don’t forget to leave an inscription even for the youngest.
 If you like, pair a book with a small related present.
 Tea, coffee, or something more spirited is a perfect accompaniment to any book gift.

 Try something different.
 Indulge in your favorite genres and let yourself branch out from there.
 A fan of historical novels set in a certain era?
 Try poetry from that time period, non-fiction books about the art or science of the era, biographies of people from that time, as well as history magazines and related sites.
 I’ve come across writing I normally wouldn’t read only to discover a passion for science-y novels, tomes on evolutionary biology, sites offering vintage maps, work by outsider artists, and other fascinations.